-Municipalities are setting the bar for climate action - and can go further through insurance
+Municipalities are setting the bar for climate action but their insurance premiums are going to fossil fuels

 With 80 percent of the U.S. population living in cities, local leaders are critical in ensuring a safe climate future for all.
-From transportation and waste management to sourcing clean energy and energy efficiency, cities are leaders in finding solutions to reduce carbon emissions and making communities more healthy, resilient and prosperous.
+From transportation and waste management to sourcing clean energy and energy efficiency, cities are leading efforts to tackle climate change and making communities more healthy, resilient and prosperous.

 Municipal efforts to date: